dagi12/angular-codemods/README.md

 - does not match type array -> inserted at wrong place try parent
 - child node variables becomes undefined when parent is removed from ast tree
 - don't use `j.Decorator`, `j.Property`, `*Kind` types in `j.find` method
-- To run multiple files open bash run `shopt -s globstar && yarn run modules`
+- If there are duplicated replaces on multiple files check all global variables are deep cloned

 ## Good practices